BOOK NOW

 Where will we stay?

-Croatia’s biggest city has a bustling food and wine scene (as well as coffee shops).
+Slovenia’s capital city has charming cobbled streets and river walks.
 We will stay at a central hotel with an optional night the prior for those who want more time.

 A four-star hotel in the town center